ZhangShiyue/ChrEn/data/README.md

 ## Acknowledgement

-We thank the Kituwah Preservation and Education Program (KPEP), the Eastern Band of Cherokee Indians, and the Cherokee Nation.
+We thank the Kituwah Preservation and Education Program (KPEP), the Eastern Band of Cherokee Indians, the Cherokee Nation, and David Montgomery.